B2. Operations

 • develop problem-solving strategies.

-In the primary cycle, students learn to decompose natural numbers and explore some of the properties of operations, notably the commutative property of addition and multiplication.
-In Grade 4, they see the associative property of addition and multiplication, and the distributivity property of multiplication over addition.
-In Grade 5, they use the distributive property to estimate and verify the product of two numbers.
+In the primary grades, students learned to decompose numbers and explored some of the properties of operations, notably the commutative property of addition and multiplication.
+In Grade 4, they were introduced to the associative property of addition and multiplication, and the distributive property of multiplication over addition.
+In Grade 5, they used the distributive property to estimate and verify the product of two numbers.

-In Grade 6, the distributive property is used as a mental arithmetic strategy.
+In Grade 6, the distributive property is used as a mental strategy.

 This learning situation allows students to use their knowledge of operations to mentally solve equations.